The Real Impact of SAP S/4HANA Migration Costs in 2026 on SAP Conversion Credits and Their Real Impact

 • Real-life examples of situations when credit is rendered unusable to some degree.

-• The restructuring of contracts how can this be done to enhance or destroy credit value.
+• The restructuring of contracts: how can this be done to enhance or destroy credit value?

-SAP Conversion Credits are not financial instruments as such, but rather leverage mechanisms which occur over time.
+• SAP conversion credits are not financial instruments as such but rather leverage mechanisms which occur over time.
 The largest driver of hidden costs in S/4HANA migration relates to missing the timing window.

 Conclusion

 It is important to note that SAP Conversion Credits will be critical in determining the cost of SAP S/4HANA migration in 2026.
-They are not fixed discounts but dynamic financial tools that are determined by the timing, licensing framework, and migrations planning decisions.
+They are not fixed discounts but dynamic financial tools that are determined by the timing, licensing framework, and migration planning decisions.

 FAQ

-What are SAP Conversion Credits?
+What are SAP conversion credits?

-Are SAP Conversion Credits expired?
+Are SAP conversion credits expired?

 They do not run out per se, but the value can diminish based on time and the contract structure.

-What is the impact of SAP Conversion Credits on migration cost?
+What is the impact of SAP conversion credits on migration cost?

 They cut initial licensing expenses, but rely on the timing of migration and optimization of licenses.

-Do you think SAP Conversion Credits can lower the total cost of the project?
+Do you think SAP conversion credits can lower the total cost of the project?

 Yes, but only when implemented in a strategic manner within the SAP-defined migration programs.

-Late migration, bad license cleanup and terms that were not favorable in contracts.
+Late migration, bad license cleanup, and terms that were not favorable in contracts.

 Resources